-The Capitol Hill Internship Program provides distinguished internship and classroom experiences for students of the liberal arts in the lively urban setting of Washington, D.C.
+The Capitol Hill Internship Program provides distinguished internship and classroom experiences for students from all majors in the lively urban setting of Washington, D.C.

 Students participating in the Capitol Hill Internship Program:

-Intern in both government and non-government offices as part of select programs available only in Washington, D.C.
+* Intern in government or non-government offices as part of select programs available only in Washington, D.C.

 COURSES AND CREDITS

-The Washington Experience: Students enrolled in this course complete a 15-week, 32-hour-per-week internship in an organization related to national or international politics in Washington, D.C.
-After establishing learning goals, students prepare a portfolio that documents their learning and places it in the larger context of the literature on American or international politics.
-The portfolio will include a detailed analysis of the organization in which the student was working, a section on media coverage of the issues related to their internship, and projects completed by the student at their internship.
-The portfolio will include an integrative essay that introduces the work and shows how the experience advanced the students’ understanding of American or international politics.
+The Internship: Students enrolled in this program will complete a 15-week, 32-hour-per-week internship in an organization related to their interests/major in Washington, D.C.
+Along with establishing learning goals at the internship with their Supervisor, students will complete a paper that documents their learning at the internship and place it in the larger context of their goals and possible career path.
+The paper will include a detailed analysis of the organization in which the student was working, a section on the role of their organization in the landscape of DC, and projects/tasks completed by the student at their internship.
+The students will also complete a weekly internship journal so that they, and the program, can track their progress throughout their semester.
 A secondary goal of the course is to enrich participants’ understanding of self, sharpen their career goals, and increase their civic literacy.

 Independent Research in Washington (3-4 credits):